 - Mood Swings, Irritability, Misunderstandings:

 Emotional struggles are the main reason for downfall.
-Mood swings, emotional triggers, or anxiety dumb us mind and we cancel our plans at the last moment.
+Mood swings, emotional triggers, and anxiety can affect communication and decision-making.
 That’s why we are unappreciative of making friends or facing emotional burnout.
 Many people take our behavior seriously and create tension.
 Due to this, our relationships become weak.

 - Low Self-Esteem and Fear of Rejection: